KodakC41/KodakC41/README.md

 Welcome to my Github, my name is Chris.
 I am an aspiring ```Computer Science B.A.``` junior at the University of Rochester and an incoming Software Engineering intern at ```Lockheed Martin```.
 I learn quickly and actively in many fields.
 I find that this is the way to find more createive ways to solve problems.
 I have knowledge of several programming languages as well as an eye for detail and design.
-I am currently embarking on an independent study into near-sensor image processing using a neural network for object-detection in noisy images taken under extreme heat.
+I am currently embarking on an independent study into near-sensor image processing using a neural network for object-detection in noisy images taken under extreme heat for ```Horizon Research```.

 *My most exciting coding projects have been the following.*
 *For academic honesty reasons this code is private.*